Electrical Technician Jobs in USA with Visa Sponsorship

 Do electrical technician jobs qualify for H-1B visa sponsorship?

-Yes, electrical technician positions can qualify for H-1B sponsorship when they require specialized knowledge in electrical engineering principles, system design, or complex troubleshooting.
+Yes, electrical technician positions can qualify for H-1B visa sponsorship when they require specialized knowledge in electrical engineering principles, system design, or complex troubleshooting.
 The role must demonstrate degree-level complexity beyond basic maintenance tasks.
 Manufacturing, utilities, and industrial facilities commonly sponsor these positions.

 What degree do I need for electrical technician visa sponsorship?